mia-platform/documentation/docs/self_hosted/synchronize-users.md

 :::

 :::caution
-User synchronization is officially supported only for Okta OIE
+User synchronization is officially supported only for [Okta OIE](https://developer.okta.com/docs/concepts/oie-intro/).

+To find out more about Event Hooks and how to configure them check out the [official documentation page](https://developer.okta.com/docs/concepts/event-hooks/).
 :::